geoffrich/geoffrich.net/src/posts/progress-stepper.md

 </ol>
 ```

 I tweaked the copy a bit so I had both long and short text to work with.
 I also chose to use the [aria-current](https://www.w3.org/TR/wai-aria-1.1/#aria-current) attribute to indicate the current step.
-The checkmark styling will indicate this visually, but this attribute is needed so that all users understand what the current step is.
+The checkmark styling will indicate this visually, but this attribute indicates to screen readers what the current step is.

 I had previously only seen this attribute used to indicate the current page in a list of navigation links, but this seemed like a great use-case as well.
 Adding this attribute has NVDA announce "current step Payment" while navigating through the list items.
+However, I still need to test with other screen readers to make sure this works the same way.
+If it does not, some visually hidden text may need to be used instead.

-At this point, without any styling or scripting, we have a solid HTML foundation that works great with screen readers.
+At this point, without any styling or scripting, we have a solid HTML foundation that is accessible by default.
 There's no visual indication as to what the current step is, but we'll get to that next.

 ## Augmenting the HTML with JavaScript